College of Liberal Arts & Social Sciences > Academics > Sociology > Student Resources > Graduate Resources > Graduate Advising FAQ

 The Research Project is a report of an original empirical research project, which could involve collection of data or an analysis of existing data (i.e. secondary data analysis).
 Students select a topic in consultation with a faculty advisor.

-One way to think of the research project is that it is similar in format to a journal article.
-It should include an abstract, an introduction, a statement of research question, a review of relevant previous literature, a methods section, an analysis, and a discussion/implications setion.
+One way to think of the research project is that it is similar in format to a research article in a peer-reviewed scholarly journal.
+It should include an abstract, an introduction, a statement of research question, a review of relevant previous literature, a methods section, an analysis, and a discussion/implications section.
 This writing project is usually 20-30 pages long, although inclusion of tables and graphs can make it substantially longer.
-An appendix including samples of research tools employed, such as a questionnaire or an interview schedule, is also typically inclulded.
+An appendix including samples of research tools employed, such as a questionnaire or an interview schedule, is also typically included.
 In recent years, students have carried out research projects that they designed in SOC 411: Social Research and SOC 412: Data Analysis or SOC 413: Qualitative Methods.

 • Punitive Juvenile Justice and Youth Crime Journalism: Chicago 1981-1982